Progressive BS Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Progressive BS’s changes.
-Notwithstanding that using the tool is not a condition for acceptance on the Progressive BS panel, demonstrating you can stay up to date with Progressive BS’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel status.
+This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on Progressive BS’s changes.
+Notwithstanding that using the tool is not a condition for being on the Progressive BS panel, demonstrating you can stay up to date with Progressive BS’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, leads to a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+It is also user friendly, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by Progressive BS

-Mortgage companies often vary their requirements.
+Banks and building societies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Progressive BS are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes